Battle of Komaki and Nagakute: Battle of Nagakute

 Mori Nagayoshi, another of Hideyoshi's commanders, waited until Ieyasu moved in to support Ii Naomasa, so that he could flank them.
-At first, Naomasa's troops broke and retreating under the enemy assault, until Ieyasu furiously sent Naomasa's lieutenant, Kimata Morikatsu, to assist Naomasa restore order.
-In the end, Tokugawa forces charged forward, rather than swinging around, and avoided the flanking maneuver.
-Mori Nagayoshi was shot off his horse, which demoralized Ikeda's force.
-Ii Naomasa commanded around three thousand musketeers during this battle.
-The battle lasted over two hours, as Naomasa units repeatedly foiled attempted charges towards his position by Tsuneoki and Mori Nagayoshi troops with musket rifle barrages, until Nagayoshi was shot and killed in action, causing the entire Tokugawa forces gained the upper hand amid chaos.
-Tsuneoki also killed by Nagai Naokatsu's spear and died in battle.
+At first, Naomasa's troops broke and retreating under the enemy assault, until Ieyasu furiously sent Naomasa's lieutenant, Kimata Morikatsu, to assist Naomasa in restoring order.
+Historian Hiroyuki Kikuchi noted that during this battle, Naomasa acted recklessly by personally going to fight on the frontline, engaging in melee and grappling an enemy soldier, thereby exposing himself in dangerous position.
+This prompted his own subordinate, Andō Naotsugu, to chastise Naomasa for his recklessness and not behaving like a military commander who should have focused on giving commands to his soldiers from the rear.
+This also gave much trouble for Naomasa's other field officer, Kimata Morikatsu, in coordinating their troops.
+The battle lasted over two hours, as Naomasa units repeatedly foiled attempted charges towards his position by Tsuneoki and Mori Nagayoshi troops with musket rifle barrages.
+The battle entered its final phase as Tokugawa forces charged forward, rather than swinging around, Ii Naomasa commanded around three thousand musketeers during this battle, until Nagayoshi was shot and killed in action in the middle of heat of the battle against Naomasa's forces.
+Nagayoshi was said to have been shot between his eyes, resulting in instant death, by Sugiyama Magoroku (a musketeer under Mizuno Tarosakukiyohisa, vassal of Mizuno Katsunari).
+Tsuneoki was killed by Nagai Naokatsu's spear and died in battle.
 (Note: It was said that Naotsugu Ando who killed both Nagayoshi and Ikeda Tsuneoki.
 However, it is recorded Ando let others to claim the head of Tsuneoki.)
-The army of Nagayoshi and Tsuneoki were annihilated and it ended in victory for the Tokugawa force.
-A letter from Oda Nobukatsu (the "Yoshimura Documents") and supporying account is also found in a letter from Luis Frois, who states that the majority of the approximately 10,000 soldiers killed in this battle were from Hidetsugu's army.
-This news makes Hideyoshi angry.
+Additionally, Tsuneoki's son Ikeda Motosuke was also slain in this battle.
+The armies of Nagayoshi and Tsuneoki were annihilated and it ended in victory for the Tokugawa force.

+A grave where the monks of Anshoji Temple buried those killed in the Battle of Nagakute.